D. B. Cooper: Suspect profiling

+Because Cooper spilled the only drink he was served and never requested another, the FBI theorized Cooper was neither a heavy drinker nor an alcoholic.
+Moreover, an alcoholic would likely have been incapable of refusing further alcoholic beverages throughout the stressful and lengthy hijacking.
+By calculating the number of cigarettes Cooper smoked throughout the hijacking, the FBI believed Cooper smoked about one pack of cigarettes a day.

-Agents theorized that Cooper took his alias from a popular French-language Belgian comics series featuring the fictional hero Dan Cooper, a Royal Canadian Air Force test pilot who took part in numerous heroic adventures, including parachuting.
-(One cover from the series, reproduced on the FBI website, depicts test pilot Cooper skydiving.)
-Because the Dan Cooper comics were never translated into English, nor imported to the U.S., they speculated that he had encountered them during a tour of duty in Europe.
+Some theorized Cooper's alias was taken from the adventure hero Dan Cooper, a fictional Royal Canadian Air Force test pilot and the main character of a popular French-language Belgian comic book series, one cover of which depicted Dan Cooper skydiving.
+Because the Dan Cooper comics were neither translated to English nor imported to the United States, some speculated the hijacker encountered them during a European tour of duty, and spoke fluent French.

 Knowledge and planning

-Based on the evidence and Cooper’s tactics, the FBI speculated Cooper carefully planned the hijacking and had detailed, specific knowledge of aviation, the local terrain, and the 727’s capabilities.

-Cooper chose a seat in the last row of the rear cabin for three reasons - to observe and respond to any action in front of him, to minimize the possibility of being approached or attacked by someone behind him, and to make himself less conspicuous to the rest of the passengers.
+Based on the evidence and Cooper's tactics, the FBI speculated Cooper planned the hijacking carefully using detailed, specific knowledge of aviation, the local terrain, and the 727's capabilities.
+Cooper chose a seat in the last row of the rear cabin for three reasons: to observe and respond to any action in front of him, to minimize the possibility of being approached or attacked by someone behind him, and to make himself less conspicuous to the rest of the passengers.
 To ensure he would not be deliberately supplied with sabotaged equipment, Cooper demanded four parachutes to force the assumption he might compel one or more hostages to jump with him.
-FBI agent Ralph Himmelsbach noted Cooper’s choice of a bomb—instead of other weapons previously used by hijackers—thwarted any multidirectional attempts by the FBI to rush him.
+FBI agent Ralph Himmelsbach noted Cooper's choice of a bomb—instead of other weapons previously used by hijackers—thwarted any multidirectional attempts to rush him.

-Cooper was also careful to avoid leaving evidence.
+Cooper was careful to avoid leaving evidence.
 Before he jumped, Cooper demanded Mucklow return to him all notes either written by him, or on his behalf.
-Mucklow said she used the last match in Cooper’s paper matchbook to light one of his cigarettes, and when she attempted to dispose of the empty matchbook, Cooper demanded she return it to him.
-Although Cooper was methodical in his attempts to retrieve evidence, he was unsuccessful; he left his clip-on tie in his seat.
+Mucklow said she used the last match in his paper matchbook to light one of his cigarettes, and when she attempted to dispose of the empty matchbook, he demanded she return it to him.
+Although Cooper meticulously attempted to retrieve evidence, he left his clip-on tie in his seat.

-Although Cooper was clearly familiar with the 727's capabilities and confidential features, its design was the primary reason Cooper chose the aircraft.
-With its aft airstair and the placement of its three engines, the 727 was the only passenger jet from which a parachute jump could be easily made.
-Cooper also knew the 727 had "single-point fueling", a new feature with which all the fuel tanks could be rapidly filled through a single fuel port, and was familiar with the 727's typical refueling time.
+Cooper was clearly familiar with the 727's capabilities and confidential features, but the 727's design was the primary reason Cooper chose the aircraft.
+With its aft airstair and the placement of its three engines, the 727 was one of the only passenger jets from which a parachute jump could be easily made.
+Mucklow told the FBI Cooper appeared to be familiar with the 727's typical refueling time and procedures.